 The text from this point onwards is taken directly from the Palmengarten’s site, although the photos are mine.
-The site offers all the English texts as a pdf but I am not sure how long it will be available so I have copied the sections I found most interesting for one reason or another; some of them are shorter here than in the original so it’s worth clicking this link to see if the pdf is still available.
+The site offers all the English texts as a pdf but I am not sure how long it will be available so I copied the sections I found most interesting for one reason or another.

 From the New World

 European grocery shops nowadays are stocked with fresh fruit and vegetables derived from plants that are native to the Americas.
 Many customers take this produce for granted without being aware that they once “sailed the ocean blue” in order to reach Europe and initially either were regarded as oddities or were as precious as gold: potatoes, tomatoes, beans, pumpkin, avocado, pineapple, corn, cocoa, as well as spices like vanilla and chilli.

 The exhibition is a generous display and clearly informs about more than 20 prominent food plants whose origin stretches from the North American forests, the Central American highlands, and down to the tip of South America – some are now integrated as everyday foods in Europe and around the World, others less known but still with great potential.
 Exciting details are presented about the plants’ origins, their native ecosystems, the historic background, and long journeys in reaching Europe.

 Mexico – Cradle of Diverse Economic Plants